Supplied homepage artwork with the article title over mountains and cloud

 Conclusions

-There is now a body of plausible assessed evidence suggesting that there is aircraft debris waiting to be refound on the eastern slopes of Rainbow.
+All of this information, based on assessed credible historic interviews and now very recent new inputs, provides a complementary evidential overlay suggesting there is very likely to be other aircraft debris left still lying hidden on these slopes, if not the whole of what might be left of this aircraft.
 It stretches belief that all of the now numerous supporting reports, and the chain of evidence they present, are collectively merely coincidental, or mistaken, or are of something non-aircraft related.
 There had been no other aircraft missing either in this area or anywhere near it.
-There is no reasonable basis for there being any manmade objects, somehow discarded or perhaps dropped from some other aircraft, to be left laying on these remote and difficult slopes.
+There is no reasonable basis for there being any manmade objects, somehow discarded or perhaps dropped from some other aircraft, to be left lying on these remote and difficult slopes.